ilkkamtk/hybridisovellukset/Week1/01-typescript-express.md

 1. Create a new directory for your project and navigate to it in the terminal.
 2. Run `npm init -y` to create a new `package.json` file.
-3. Install the required dependencies by running `npm i express` and `npm i -D typescript @types/node @types/express`.
+3. Install the required dependencies by running `npm i express` and `npm i -D typescript @types/node @types/express nodemon ts-node`.
 4. Create a new `tsconfig.json` file in the root of your project with the following configuration:

     ```json